 Activity Worker/Youth Interaction

 A ratio of at least one adult supervisor to every 15 youth is required, with a minimum of two adult supervisors regardless of size of activity.
 At least one adult supervisor of the same sex as the youth is required.

 When in bathrooms or locker rooms, Activity Workers must be the same gender as the youth.
 Activity Workers showering or bathing with youths is strictly prohibited under all circumstances.
 Activity Workers will not be in the shower or bath areas with youth except during extreme medical emergencies.

 Youths will not be unsupervised in the residence halls at night.

-Taking pictures of youth or posting to social media sites without parental permission is prohibited.
+Taking pictures of youth or posting pictures or information about youth to social media sites without parent/guardian permission is prohibited.

-Use of an Activity Worker’s personal room, office or home for interacting/meeting alone with youth that are affiliated with the activity is prohibited.
+Use of an Activity Worker’s personal room, office or home for interacting/meeting alone with youth that are affiliated with the Youth Activity is prohibited.
 Activity Workers are prohibited from meeting youth off-site or off hours.
-Exceptions require parental written approval and the Activity Director’s approval in advance.
+Exceptions require parent/guardian written approval and the Activity Director’s approval in advance.

-Child Abuse and Neglect Including Sexual Assault Reporting Requirements
+Reporting Requirements for Child Abuse and Neglect, Including Sexual Assault

 Nebraska statutes require any person who suspects or is aware of any child abuse or neglect, including sexual assault, to report such abuse, neglect, or assault to law enforcement or the Department of Health and Human Services (DHHS).
 Law enforcement is likewise required to notify DHHS of any such incidents reported to them.
-Activity Workers are required to notify the University Police Department at 402-472-2222 immediately when these situations are suspected.
+All Activity Directors, Activity Workers, and Activity Support Staff are required to notify the University Police Department at 402-472-2222 immediately when these situations are suspected.